ferdsleite/ferdsleite/README.md

 ### About Me

 With **19 years** in the digital industry as partner and operations manager of a web development agency, I'm now specializing in modern front-end development.
-My background spans technical implementation, team leadership, and creative direction.
+My background spans technical implementation, team collaboration, and creative direction.

 ### Tech Stack